fhemsher/SVG-Chart/README.md

 To run the application, in **localhost** select the index.htm file.

-You may then create SVG Pie Charts to place into your web page.
+You may then create SVG Pie Charts to place into any web page.

 To preview how this application works go to: http://svg-chart.com